bnjs/bnjs.github.io/_posts/2014-09-25-transcript-lecture-1-how-to-start-a-startup.md

 2. Product

-so for the next section I'm going to talk about building a great product. and here again, I'm gonna use a very broad definiton of product. it includes customer support and copyright explaining the product. anything involved in your customer's interaction with what you built for them. to build a really great company you first have to turn a great idea into a great product.
+so for the next section I'm going to talk about building a great product. and here again, I'm going to use a very broad definiton of product. it includes customer support and copyright explaining the product. anything involved in your customer's interaction with what you built for them. to build a really great company you first have to turn a great idea into a great product.